afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Details were provided in appendix 1A of Ianelli et al. (2016).
 The results from this method showed the relative variability between years and cohorts and provide estimates (and uncertainty) for 2019--2021 (Table \ref{tab:wtage}).
-The changes in weight-at-age in the fishery are substantial, especially for the apparent abundant year-classes (e.g., the 4--9 year-olds from 2012--2018 representing the 2008 year class; Fig.
+The changes in weight-at-age in the fishery can be substantial, especially for the apparent abundant year-classes (e.g., the 3--6 year-olds from 2015--2018 representing the 2012 year class; Fig.
-\ref{fig:fsh_wtage_comb}).)
-To examine this more closely, we split the bootstrap results into area-season strata and were able to get an overall picture of the pattern by strata (Fig. \ref{fig:fsh_wtage}).
-Breaking this further by year and strata for recent years shows variability in the relative body mass at age between strata and years (Fig. \ref{fig:fsh_wtage_strata}).
+\ref{fig:fsh_wtage_comb}).
+To examine this more closely, we split the bootstrap results into area-season strata and were able to get an overall picture of the pattern by strata (Fig. \ref{fig:fsh_wtage_strata}) and Fig. \ref{fig:fsh_wtage_strata_yr}).
-In summary, these figures support that accounting for year and cohort effects is important in projecting body mass-at-age forward.

 Extensive fishery observer data were available for examining patterns in length-weight condition  (standardized for length over all years and areas, 1991--2018).
 The process for these data were:

    1. extract all data where non-zero measurements of pollock length and weight were available between the lengths of 35 and 60 cm for the EBS region

    2. compute the mean value of body mass (weight) for each cm length bin over all areas and time

    3. divide each weight measurement by that mean cm-specific value (the "standardization" step)

    4. plot these standardized values by different areas, years, months etc. to evaluate condition differences (pooling over ages is effective as there were no size-specific biases apparent)

-In the first instance, the overarching seasonal pattern in body mass relative to the mean shows that as the winter progresses prior to peak spawning, pollock are generally skinnier than average whereas in July, the median is about average(Fig. \ref{fig:fsh_lw_month}).
+In the first instance, the overarching seasonal pattern in body mass relative to the mean shows that as the winter progresses prior to peak spawning, pollock are generally skinnier than average whereas in July, the median is about average (Fig. \ref{fig:fsh_lw_month}).
 As the summer/fall progresses, fish were at their heaviest given length (Fig. \ref{fig:fsh_lw_month}).
-This is also apparent when the data are aggregated by A- and B-seasons (and by east and west of 170$^\circ$W; referred to as SE and NW respectively) when plotted over time (Fig. \ref{fig:fsh_lw_str_yr_box} and \ref{fig:fsh_lw_str_box}).
+This is also apparent when the data are aggregated by A- and B-seasons (and by east and west of 170$^\circ$W; referred to as SE and NW respectively) when plotted over time (Fig. \ref{fig:fsh_lw_str_yr_box}.
-Differences in seasons were most apparent.
-The A-season data indicated that most pollock were below the global mean except for a few years whereas in the southeast the B-season were mostly above average in all years.
-Computing just the mean standardized value for each strata and year shows this pattern more clearly (Fig. \ref{fig:fsh_lw_str_yr_mean}).
-Of particular concern is that in the A-season, which is primarily focused on pre-spawning fish, the condition of pollock appears to have been the skinniest (given length) for the past four years in a row (Fig. \ref{fig:fsh_lw_str_yr_mean}).
+Last year we highlighted a concern of relatively poor condition (skinniness) of  the A-season.
+However, as can be seen in Fig. \ref{fig:fsh_lw_str_yr_box}, the 2019 weight given length for A-season fish improved.

 ## Parameters estimated within the assessment model
 For the selected model, 952 parameters were estimated conditioned on data and model assumptions.
-Initial age composition, subsequent recruitment, and stock- recruitment parameters account for 78 parameters.
+Initial age composition, subsequent recruitment, and stock- recruitment parameters account for 79 parameters.
 This includes vectors describing the initial age composition (and deviation from the equilibrium expectation) in the first year (as ages 2--15 in 1964) and the recruitment mean and deviations (at age 1) from 1964--2018 and projected recruitment variability